evolkmann/scripts/README.md

+# My personal scripts

 A collection of scripts I personally use.

+I use [FastScripts](https://red-sweater.com/fastscripts/) to execute them.

-Feel free to use them!
+Feel free to use if you find something useful.